oliviawestmacottssw/SSW.Rules.Content/rules/do-you-always-carry-your-tool-box/rule.md

 ---

-​Carrying your laptop with the right stuff installed is not enough.
+Carrying your laptop with the right stuff installed is not enough.

 <br>Not only software, carrying your own hardware and peripherals will save you hours one day: